 LTCOP Program Coordinator

 Rebecca (Becky) Bradley has been with Action for Older Persons for more than four years as the Long-Term Care Ombudsman Coordinator and has led the program through its recent expansion, now serving Broome, Chenango, Delaware and Tioga Counties.
 While working diligently to serve residents of long-term care facilities, Becky still finds time to stay involved in local community events and organizations.
-In her spare time, she can be found chasing her 4 year old nephew around or cheering on her beloved Woman’s National Soccer Team.
+In her spare time, she can be found chasing her 6 year old nephew around, hiking, or cheering on her beloved Woman’s National Soccer Team.

 LTCOP Program Coordinator